Highland Railway: Inverness and Aberdeen Junction Railway

-Inverness & Ross-shire Railway
+Inverness and Ross-shire Railway

-The Inverness & Ross-shire Railway was given permission on 3 July 1860 to build a railway the 31 mi from Inverness to Invergordon.
+The Inverness and Ross-shire Railway was given permission on 3 July 1860 to build a railway the 31 mi from Inverness to Invergordon.
 After the section to Dingwall was complete and given the necessary permission by the Board of Trade on 10 June 1862, the line opened to traffic the following day.
 The terminus at Inverness was not situated to allow through traffic, so additional platforms were built on the west side and the layout arranged as a Y. The Rose Street curve joined the two lines, and most arriving trains would take this curve past the station and then reverse into the platforms, allowing easy interchange and through carriages.
 The line to Invergordon opened on 25 March 1863, delayed due to conflict over the line crossing the Ferry Road at Findon.
 The original plans were for a level crossing, but following protests a bridge was built.

-Within a month of opening, on 30 June 1862, the Inverness & Ross-shire Railway was absorbed by the Inverness & Aberdeen Junction Railway.
+Within a month of opening, on 30 June 1862, the Inverness and Ross-shire Railway was absorbed by the Inverness and Aberdeen Junction Railway.
 Initially there were four services a day, connecting with trains from Keith at Inverness, and averaging 1 hour 40 minutes for the 31 mi, and one train a day on Sundays, the mail train.

 A 26+1/2 mi extension to Bonar Bridge (later Ardgay) was authorised as the Ross-shire Extension Act on 11 May 1863.
 The line opened as far as Meikle Ferry on 1 June 1864 and to Bonar Bridge on 1 October 1864.
 Initially connections to the ferry were provided from Meikle Ferry, but these began to serve Bonar Bridge soon after the station had opened, and Meikle Ferry station closed in 1869.